-The District was created in 1995 and is managed by the Authority and its Board of Directors.
+The Waterfront Management District was created in 2007 and is managed by the Waterfront Partnership, a non-profit organization that acts as the Management Authority, and its Board of Directors.
 The Board of Directors prepares the annual operating budget and manages funds received from a property tax surcharge, which is approved by the District's property owners by vote.
 These funds are used to provide additional services within the District that are related to sanitation and safety such as street cleaning, graffiti removal, abandoned vehicle removal, crime alerts, and safety patrols.